Sheer Khurma Recipe (Authentic Eid Seviyan Dessert)

 Ingredients

-All ingredients to make this delicious dessert are available at Indian grocery stores.
+All the ingredients for this delicious dessert are available at Indian grocery stores.
 You can also buy vermicelli and other non-perishable ingredients from online portals like Amazon.

-Milk – Always use whole milk (full-fat milk) to make this dish.
+- Milk – Always use whole milk (full-fat) to make this dish.

-Dates – Buy seedless dates of the best quality.
+- Dates are essential when making sheer korma.
+Buy seedless dates of the best quality.
 Medjool date is my favorite.

-Nuts and Dried Fruits – Nuts and dried fruits give a lovely crunch to the sheer korma.
-I have added almonds, cashew nuts, raisins, pistachios, and chironji seeds (charoli seeds).
+- Nuts and Dried Fruits – Nuts and dried fruits give a lovely crunch to the sheer korma.
+I have added almonds, cashews, raisins, pistachios, and chironji seeds (charoli).

-Note – Some people blanch and peel the nuts, and some don’t.
+Some people blanch and peel the nuts, while others don’t.
 I have had both versions, and both methods are equally good.
 I feel that blanching and peeling the nuts is not worth the effort.
 It makes almost no change in taste and also reduces their nutritional value.

 If chironji is not available readily, you can skip adding it.

-Others – You can add khoya (milk solids) or milk powder to make the sheer kurma thicker and creamier.
+You can add khoya (milk solids) or milk powder to make the sheer kurma thicker and creamier.
 However, this is not traditional.
 You can also add rose water, kewra water, or kewra essence to enhance the flavor.
-Add some dried rose petals to make it extra royal.
+Add some dried rose petals for an extra royal touch.

 How To Make Sheer Korma